TripleCrownDiamond/vyrale/project/work-with-us/brand-guide.md

-# 🎨 vyrale Brand Guide
+# 🎨 ⚡vyrale Brand Guide

-This guide outlines the visual identity elements for vyrale.
+This guide outlines the visual identity elements for ⚡vyrale.

 ---

 ## ⚡ Logo

-Our logo consists of the vyrale wordmark and the lightning bolt icon.
+Our logo consists of the ⚡vyrale wordmark and the lightning bolt icon.

 **Primary Logo:**